scopetools/cudadecon/README.txt

 1.e.
 Install CUDA SDK (I'm using 10.0).
 Reboot.

 1.f.
 Install Boost C++ Libraries.
-* Download source code : https://www.boost.org/users/download/ into C:\boost folder, and build :
+* Download source code : https://www.boost.org/users/download/ into C:\boost folder, and build via:

 cd C:\boost\boost_1_69_0
 bootstrap
 .\b2 address-model=64

-1.g.
-Make a subdirectory under where the source code (or this README) is located; call it "cmake".
-Then copy \\dm11\betziglab\shaol\FindFFTW3.cmake into this folder (FYI, you don't need to do this, since this is now in the SVN repo.)

 2. Generate makefiles:
 2.a.
 Make a subdirectory under where the source code (or this README) is located; let's call it "build" 2.b.
-From the VS command prompt window, cd into the "build" directory just created and build:
+From the VS command prompt window, cd into the "build" directory just created and build like this:

 cd C:\CudaDecon\build
 cmake -D CMAKE_BUILD_TYPE=Release -G "NMake Makefiles" ..

-Make sure there's no error message.
+* Make sure there's no error message.
 To generate makefiles from scratch, the entire content of "build" folder has to be deleted first.

+3. Copy runtime .dlls :
+* Copy "libfftw3f-3.dll" from C:\fftw3 into the directory with the cudaDeconv.exe
+* Copy "cufft64_100.dll" and "cudart64_100.dll" into the directoy as well :

+cp c:\fftw3\libfftw3f-3.dll c:\CudaDecon\build
+cp "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0\bin\cudart64_*.dll" c:\CudaDecon\build
+cp "C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v10.0\bin\cufft64_*.dll"  c:\CudaDecon\build

-3. Compile the libraries and executables:
+4. Compile the libraries and executables:

 cd C:\CudaDecon\build
 nmake

-4. To generate the .sln files for Visual Studio (so that you have a nice IDE to view the source files), you can create a folder, call it "VS", then run this command within the "VS" folder:
+5. To generate the .sln files for Visual Studio (so that you have a nice IDE to view the source files), you can create a folder, call it "VS", then run this command within the "VS" folder:

 cd C:\CudaDecon\VS
 cmake .. -G "Visual Studio 15 Wind64"

-5. Copy "libfftw3f-3.dll" from C:\fftw3 into the directory with the CudaDecon.exe

 ********************* Notes ***************